Fee for joining our self-build register

 Please email firstname.lastname@example.org if you have any questions.

 The Self-Build and Custom Housebuilding Act 2015 (link opens in new window) places a duty on local councils in England to keep and have regard to a register of people who are interested in self-build or custom-build projects in their area.
-This register will help inform the council of the level of demand for self-build and custom-build plots in the Central Bedfordshire area and enable the council to develop a strategy for delivering serviced plots for self-build and custom-build projects.
+This register will help inform us of the level of demand for self-build and custom-build plots in our area and enable us to develop a strategy for delivering serviced plots for self-build and custom-build projects.

 What is self-build and custom-build?

 Self-build and custom-build housing is housing built by individuals or groups for their own use, either by building the home on their own or by working with builders.

 Self-build projects are defined as those where someone directly organises the design and construction of their own home.
 This covers a wide range of projects, including a traditional DIY self-build home to projects where the self builder employs someone to build their home for them.
 Community-led projects can also be defined as self-build.